Myles Straw Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in the league with a collective 9.9 strikeouts per nine innings.
+- The Twins' 3.48 team ERA ranks second among all MLB pitching staffs.

-- The Twins have the second-ranked team ERA across all MLB pitching staffs (3.44).
+- Twins pitchers combine to give up 55 home runs (one per game), the sixth-fewest in baseball.

-- The Twins surrender the sixth-fewest home runs in baseball (55 total, one per game).
+- In his last time out on Sunday against the Toronto Blue Jays, the right-hander went five innings, giving up two earned runs while surrendering five hits.

-- The righty last appeared on Saturday against the Toronto Blue Jays, when he went 5 2/3 innings, allowing four earned runs while giving up five hits.
+- In seven games this season, the 27-year-old has a 2.68 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .207 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.